 The German Patent and Trademark Office (DPMA) is the competence centre for industrial property protection in Germany.
 Our legal mandate is the protection of Intellectual Property.
 Almost 2 800 employees work at our offices in Munich, Jena and Berlin.
 We check inventions, grant patents, register trade marks, utility models and designs, manage property rights and inform the public about them.

-The Industrial Property Organization is the exclusively competent body in Greece for the registration of patents and industrial designs.
-It also provides technological information from published patents (DE) through international databases.
+The Hellenic Industrial Property Organisation (OBI) is the only legally qualified institution for the protection of inventions, industrial designs and trade marks.
+It also provides technological information from worldwide patent databases.

 The Hungarian Intellectual Property Office is the central government office responsible for the protection of intellectual property, which was established in 1896 by virtue of Section 23 of Act XXXVII of 1895 on Patents for Inventions.